gappeah/British-Airways-Analysis/README.md

 ![Dashboard 1](https://github.com/user-attachments/assets/3cd9c0f4-efc4-4dfd-8b3f-bad214b7c6bd)

 ## Project Overview

-This project focuses on analyzing and visualising travel data from British Airways using Tableau.
+This project focuses on analysing and visualising travel data from British Airways using Tableau.
 The goal is to extract insights and present them in an interactive and visually appealing manner.

 ## Data Sources